sebhildebrandt/systeminformation/README.md

 `systeminformation` will then detect this additional library and return the temperature when calling systeminformations standard function `cpuTemperature()`

-#### Windows
+#### Windows Temperature, Battery, ...

-`wmic` - which is used to determine the temperature sometimes needs to be run with admin privileges.
-So if you do not get any temperature value, try to run it again with according privileges.
+`wmic` - which is used to determine temperature and battery sometimes needs to be run with admin privileges.
+So if you do not get any values, try to run it again with according privileges.
 If you still do not get any values, your system might not support this feature.
-In some cases we also discovered that `wmic` returned incorrect values.
+In some cases we also discovered that `wmic` returned incorrect temperature values.

-#### Linux
+#### Linux Temperature

 In some cases you need to install the linux `sensors` package to be able to measure temperature e.g. on DEBIAN based systems by running `sudo apt-get install lm-sensors`